-Indigents who do not collect their free tokens at Eskom they will be taken off the Eskom roll and will have to re-register.
+Indigents who do not collect their free tokens at from Eskom they for three (3) consecutive months will may be taken offremoved from the Eskom roll and will have to re-register.
 Any meter tampering will result in the subsidisation to be withdrawn.